 HomeEmotional health and wellbeing support for under 17 year oldsCounselling Support

-You may want to try counselling if you are experiencing difficulties at school, home or with friends.
-If you are having a tough time in life with things like being bullied, keeping up with schoolwork, feeling anxious about making friends, or more general underlying feelings of anxiety or dissatisfaction with life counselling maybe for you.
-In counselling you will be able to talk to an independent professional person about these things and get help and advice to make things better.
+You might want to try counselling if you are having difficulties at school, home or with friends.
+If you’re having a tough time with things like keeping up with schoolwork, making friends, being bullied or more general underlying feelings of anxiety then counselling might be for you.
+Counselling gives you a chance to talk to an independent professional person about these things and get help and advice to make you feel better.

 Noah’s Ark Centre offer a confidential safe space in which to explore issues and feelings with a person who neither judges nor offers advice.
 This is available to children and young people aged 5 to 21.

 Rainbows is a structured programme for children aged 4-10 to help them talk through their feelings with other children who are experiencing loss such as death or divorce in their family.
 The Rainbows programme helps by providing a safe setting with adult facilitators and materials, journals, storybooks, games and creative activities to help lead them gently through the grieving process.
 Phone: 01422 300 457.

 Time 2 Talk is delivered by Relate and is for children and young people aged 10 to 24 who might be experiencing problems at school, issues at home or generally not feeling like themselves.
 Time 2 Talk welcome self referrals Phone: 0300 100 1234.

 West Yorkshire & Harrogate Suicide Bereavement Service supports people after a suicide of someone you care about.
 Queries and questions can be answered on Phone: 0113 3055 800 .